daniel-mwendwa/wazuh-edr-security/README.md

 # Wazuh EDR Security

 ## Overview
 This repository contains an in-depth exploration of **Wazuh EDR**, an open-source **Endpoint Detection and Response (EDR)** solution for monitoring, analyzing, and securing endpoints.
-The project is based on practical exercises from TryHackMe's Wazuh module.

 ## Features Covered
 - **Wazuh Agent Installation:** Setting up agents on Linux & Windows